handiko/Market-Seasonality-Chart-Generator/README.md

 Generating "Market Seasonality" Chart for Any Market listed on Yahoo Finance.

 ## Background
-Sometimes, we need some kind of "hint" or historical average return for the month.
-This could be used for further analysis or creating a seasonal trading/investing strategy.
-By creating the chart ourselves, we could understand the mechanics of how the chart is calculated, and we can tweak or adjust the historical length to our needs.
+For effective analysis and the development of seasonal trading strategies, it is often necessary to have a historical average return for the month.
+By independently generating this data, we gain a deeper understanding of the underlying mechanics, which allows us to customize the historical period to suit our specific analytical or strategic requirements.

 ## How The Chart is Calculated
-The chart is basically a cumulative average return chart.
-The chart describes the average daily return for each unique day of the year for the last 10 years.
-The average daily return was then accumulated and plotted into a chart.
+This is a cumulative average return chart.
+It's calculated by first finding the average daily return for each specific day of the year over the last decade.
+These daily averages are then accumulated to create the plotted line.
 That's it!
 That's simple!

 Code : [here](https://github.com/handiko/Market-Seasonality-Chart-Generator/blob/main/JupyterNotebook/Market%20Seasonality.ipynb)